 Terms: Varies, typically float-to-fixed-rate structure.
 Various combinations of floating and fixed-rate structures can be considered on an individual basis.
 Loans are interest-only during rehabilitation.

-Interest-Rate Cap: Required if the loan is not converted to fixed-rate.
+Interest-Rate Cap: Required if the loan is not converted to a fixed rate.

-80% of as-is value (supported by acquisition price, if a recent acquisition)
+80% of the as-is value (supported by acquisition price, if a recent acquisition)

 Appraisal needs to demonstrate 80% as improved LTV (with fully funded renovation proceeds)

 As improved underwritten net operating income per appraisal must reflect at least a 1.30x amortizing DSCR (and will be subject to appraisal support)

 Prepayment Options: 2% prepayment penalty during rehab period; standard Freddie Mac prepay structures available thereafter

 Seller/Servicers: Must be approved by Freddie Mac for conventional loans

 Eligible Borrowers: Borrowers should be well-funded and experienced in the successful completion of similar rehab projects.